bellgutu/Proof-Ledger/SPECIFICATIONS.md

 - **AI Auditors**:
   - **Smart Contract Auditor**: Provides a simulated security analysis of a given contract address.
   - **Token Auditor**: Analyzes a token address for risks associated with "meme coins" or scams.
-- **Whale Watcher**: Simulates and analyzes significant on-chain "whale" movements to derive market sentiment.
+- **Whale Watcher**: Monitors user-specified wallet addresses and uses AI to analyze significant on-chain movements to derive market sentiment.

 ### 2.4.
 Portfolio Management
 - **Connected Wallet Dashboard**: A comprehensive view of the user's on-chain asset holdings, balances, and values.